Yield Stress Materials in Soft Condensed Matter: General concepts about yield stress fluids

 \subsubsection{Why a theory of yield stress solids is difficult}

-The yield stress is a defining characteristic of a broad range of amorphous solids.
-It represents a robust mechanical signature of the emergence of solid behavior in many atomic, molecular and soft condensed materials undergoing a transition between fluid and solid states.
-From a physical viewpoint, the existence of a yield stress implies that the material does not flow spontaneously unless a driving force of finite amplitude is applied, which represents a very intuitive definition of ``solidity''.
-While properly defining and measuring a yield stress is a debated experimental issue, as emphasized throughout this review, in theoretical work one usually identifies the yield stress as the shear stress measured in steady-state shear flow in the limit where the deformation rate goes to zero,
+While properly defining and measuring a yield stress is a debated issue from an experimental point of view, as emphasized throughout this review, in theoretical work one usually identifies the yield stress as the shear stress measured in steady-state shear flow in the limit where the deformation rate goes to zero:

-Thus, the challenge for theory does not lie in the practical definition of the yield stress or its best quantitative determination, but in the conceptual difficulty to treat theoretically the nonlinear mechanical properties of disordered solids.
+Thus, the challenge for theoreticians does not lie in the practical definition of the yield stress or its best quantitative determination, but in the conceptual difficulty to describe the nonlinear mechanical properties of disordered complex solids.

-The yield stress is generically difficult to analyze theoretically because it stems from the strongly nonlinear response of an arrested solid to an applied deformation.
-It marks a transition point between flowing states for $\sigma > \sigma_y$ and arrested states when $\sigma < \sigma_y$.
-As should be clear from the discussion of the physical mechanisms responsible for the existence of a finite yield stress in condensed matter systems in Sec.~\ref{physicalorigin}, even describing the mere emergence of amorphous solids from a microscopic perspective is already an important open challenge.
-Therefore, additionally predicting quantitatively the mechanical properties of these materials during steady state deformation, namely the value of the yield stress and its dependence on control parameters are even more difficult tasks, which involve dealing with strongly nonequilibrium and strongly nonlinear processes in these complex materials.
-This is clearly a very hard problem to tackle from a microscopic perspective.

-An additional difficulty can be appreciated by comparing the situation of disordered materials to the one of crystalline solids.
+An additional difficulty can be appreciated by comparing the situation of disordered materials to that of crystalline solids.
 Crystals are formed through a phase transition across which translational invariance is broken.
-Because the broken symmetry is easily identified, it is also not difficult to recognize the associated defects (such as dislocations) directly from the structure of an imperfect crystalline system.
-It is well established that nonlinear flow and mechanical deformation in crystalline materials are mostly driven by these defects.
+Because the broken symmetry is easily identified, it is not difficult to recognize the associated defects (such as dislocations) directly from the structure of an imperfect crystalline system.
+It is well established that nonlinear flow and mechanical deformation in crystalline materials are mostly driven by these defects, so that an understanding of the flow defects of crystals is indeed the key to understanding their rheology.
+So, we are led to ask what the ``defects'' are in an amorphous material that is formed without breaking any obvious symmetry.
+Are there at least equivalent localized structures allowing us to efficiently describe flow and mechanical deformation in amorphous solids?
+These are two long-standing questions in the area of amorphous material rheology, which have received some constructive answers in the last decades, mostly from numerical and experimental studies \cite{Barrat:2011}.